adityanegii/Match-Predictor-FBREF/README.md

+## ⚠️ Project Status (Updated: 2026-01-21)

+**This project is currently not functional.**
+The external data source it relies on has changed has had some major changes in terms of data availablility.
+A lot of the advanced stats are no longer available.

+As a result data scraping/ingestion will fail, causing the whole chain to fail.
+Furthermore the data available is not enough to make a model.

+The code is kept here for reference and learning purposes.

 # Match Predictor

 This Match Predictor is a Python-based tool that uses various classifiers and regression models to predict match results and scorelines.
 The models are trained on data scraped from FBREF, which provides comprehensive football statistics.